Skip to main content

 “In a hospital, every machine with an on/off switch that’s brought into the service of diagnosing the condition of your body without cutting you open is based on a principle of physics — and it was discovered by a physicist who had no interest in medicine at the time they made the discovery.”

 The MagLab has also hosted its fair share of science luminaries.
 1972 Physics Nobel Prize winner Bob Schrieffer was the lab's founding chief scientist and former FSU Chemistry Professor and 1996 Chemistry Nobel winner Harry Kroto was a frequent user of the lab's high field magnets.
-In addition, Horst Stormer and Bob Laughlin (1998 Physics Nobel Winners) and Eric Betzig (2014 Chemistry Nobel Winner) have all visited.
+Horst Stormer, Dan Tsui, and Bob Laughlin (1998 Physics Nobel Winners), Duncan Haldane (2016 Physics), Richard Smalley (1996 Chemistry), and Eric Betzig (2014 Chemistry Nobel Winner) have all visited, taught, or performed research at the lab.

 At the lab, we also believe our own MagLab users, researchers and staff are stars, yielding hundreds of publications each year that push science forward and make the world better for us all.